Bloody Valentine (song)

-"Bloody Valentine" (stylized in all lowercase) is a song by American musician Machine Gun Kelly, released on May 1, 2020 by Interscope Records.
+"Bloody Valentine" (stylized in all lowercase) is a song by the American musician Machine Gun Kelly, released on May 1, 2020 by Interscope Records.
 The song is the first single from his fifth studio album Tickets to My Downfall.

 Background

 The song was written by Machine Gun Kelly with Nicholas Alex Long, Mod Sun, and Travis Barker, with the latter also serving as drummer and producer on the track.
 The video stars Megan Fox as Machine Gun Kelly's lover.
 The video was shot in a rented house located in the Los Angeles area.
 It won the award for "Best Alternative" at the 2020 MTV Video Music Awards.
 The two also star together in the film Midnight in the Switchgrass.

 An acoustic version of the song was released on June 16, 2020, alongside a video directed by Sam Cahill.
 The song is featured in Tony Hawk's Pro Skater 1 + 2.